How to Build Your Own Skis or Snowboard: A Guide

 Cut your fiberglass, carbon fiber, flax, or other composites slightly oversized to your ski dimensions.
 Depending on the desired torsional stiffness and weight, you’ll use triaxial fiberglass, Uni, Bi or Triaxial Carbon fiber for weight savings and snap, or titanol for dampness and torsional stiffness.
 Flax is also popular for damping and eco-conscious builds.

-4. Lay Up (Press) the Skis
+4. Lay Up (Press) the Skis/Snowboard

 “Lay Up” refers to the process of applying epoxy between all of your layers and stacking it all up.
-Once this is complete, you’ll go ahead and insert your layup into the ski press and apply heat and pressure to cure it into a ski!
+Once this is complete, you’ll go ahead and insert your layup into the ski press and apply heat and pressure to cure it into a ski! here’s a set of snowboard components laid out and ready for layup:

-5. Finish It
+5. Finish & Test It

 Final Notes